What Is the Best Foam for Seat Cushions?

-- If you sit on a memory foam cushion for a long period of time, it is likely that heat and moisture will accumulate.
+- Heat and moisture will likely accumulate if you sit on a memory foam cushion for an extended period.
 The skin temperature usually rises after a time, which in turn causes sweating.
 This is part of the body’s reaction to try to cool the area.

-The airflow is crucial because it keeps your head cool and comfortable while you sleep, along with keeping your skin protected from temperature changes.
-A few companies focus on maximizing airflow, but that’s definitely not the norm.
+The airflow is crucial because it keeps your head cool and comfortable while you sleep and protects your skin from temperature changes.
+A few companies focus on maximizing airflow, but that’s not the norm.

 Gel Seat Cushions

 Unlike fluid gels, gel cushions usually use polymers to form flat or contoured pieces of material.
-These blocks of material do not move or flow like fluid gels and are not as effective in reducing pressure or absorbing shock as fluid gels.
+These material blocks do not move or flow like fluid gels and are less effective in reducing pressure or absorbing shock than fluid gels.